polycrate/polycrate/docs/reference.md

 ## Ansible Inventory

 Polycrate can consume yaml-formated [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) files inside the artifacts directory of a block.
-The inventory file **must** be named `inventory.yml`.
+Polycrate looks for a file named `inventory.yml` by default - this can be overridden using the `inventory.filename` stanza in the block configuration.

 An inventory file can be created automatically by a block or provided manually (useful for existing infrastructure).